IGME-RIT/Intermediate-Cpp-STL-Containers/README.md

-# Intermediate C++: Class Templates
+# Intermediate C++: STL Containers

-This project continues from the intro to templates example, and introduces the usage of templates with classes.
+This example shows the basics of using STL containers.
+It covers usage of vector, list, stack, queue, set, and map template classes.
-This example also shows the usage of the auto keyword, and briefly introduces vector and the STL.
+The example also demonstrates the usage of STL iterators for certain container types.

 # Setup